sudara/alonetone/README.markdown

 Talk with Sudara about this.
 There's a partial half-hearted implementation.

+### Remove alonetone branding from the code
+It would be nice to separate the alonetone branding, email address, url, and so on — out into config files.

-## Want to setup alonetone on your server?
+## Want to deploy alonetone on your server?

 ![Sorry script kiddies](https://img.skitch.com/20120908-1exaxnmix5mb82xaq32tjnrja.png)

-Unless...
+It's not going to happen unless:

-* You know ruby on rails VERY well (Been doing it for more than a few months).
+* You know ruby on rails well (Been doing it for more than a few months).
 * You have deployed rails applications, and are comfortable with that.
 * You are willing to spend 20+ hours removing our branding and logo and site-specific things from the code.

-Then it's not happening.

 We get a LOT of requests from rails n00bs asking if we can help them setup this "script" because they want an alonetone for a certain region of the world, or in another language.